hattmt/renode_devstm32/README.md

 - stm32h7b0,stm32h750 with ltdc

 You need 2 main files :
-- a .resc file which describe the board that you use, components (ucs,leds, interconnections with buses ) , which files (hex , elf ) are you using on your uc...
+- a .resc file which describe the board that you use, components (mcus ,leds, interconnections with buses ) , which files (hex , elf ) are you using on your uc...

-- a .repl file that you call in your .resc file
+- a .repl file which you call in your .resc file, and it describe all your mcu

 Steps: